 New average price Kawasaki Z650 2021: $ 5700;

 - It looks good,

-- It’s easy to ride in the city,
+- It is easy to ride in the city,

-- And it’s proper fun out in the twisties at just under rupees 6 lakhs.
+- And it is fun out in the twisties at just under rupees 6 lakhs.

-- it’s also the only proper Japanese middleweight street naked in our country
+- It is also the only Japanese middleweight street naked in our country.

-Now given our riding conditions, I also think this is one of the easiest first big bikes to step up to.
-There is enough performance on offer, it’s easy to live with, and it’s fairly affordable.
-But we will see a competitor motorcycle soon to be launched sometime next year.
-And that is the all-new Triumph Trident 660 that I think gonna kill this segment for sure.
+Now, given our riding conditions, I also think this is one of the easy first big bikes to step up to.
+There is enough performance on offer, it is easy to live with, and it is affordable.
+But we have a competitor motorcycle this year, and that is the all-new Triumph Trident 660.